Tutti

 • A lightbox or lighting kit can be used to evenly illuminate the product.
 Alternatively, a combination of natural and artificial light can create a more natural look.
 In post-processing, use the clone stamp or healing brush to remove any blemishes or distractions from the product.

-• Consider using a product turntable or a motorized camera mount to capture dynamic, 360-degree views of the product.
+• Consider using a product turntable or a motorised camera mount to capture dynamic, 360-degree views of the product.
 This can be especially useful for products that have intricate details or features that are hard to see from just one angle.

 Shooting and editing photos with a pure white background